Mediaset appoints Berlusconi's son as CEO

 The 46-year-old son of former Prime Minister Silvio Berlusconi will replace long-standing CEO Giuliano Adreani, the company said in a statement.
-Pier Silvio will remain deputy chairman of Mediaset, which has been at the centre of speculation about a possible deal with Vivendi.
+Pier Silvio will remain deputy chairman of Mediaset, which has been at the centre of speculation about a possible deal with Vivendi (VIV.PA).

-The convergence of media and telecoms could boost the appeal of Mediaset as an asset for Vivendi, which is set to become the largest investor in Italian phone group Telecom Italia.
+The convergence of media and telecoms could boost the appeal of Mediaset as an asset for Vivendi, which is set to become the largest investor in Italian phone group Telecom Italia (TLIT.MI).

 Pier Silvio Berlusconi denied on Wednesday that his family's 33.4 percent stake in Mediaset was up for sale